The tgf Governance Code – Part 2

 Principle 9 of the King IV: Report on Corporate Governance for Southern Africa states that:“The governing body should ensure that the evaluation of its own performance and that of its committees, its chair and its individual members, support continued improvement in its performance and effectiveness.”

 There should be a 3-year plan in place that outlines when evaluation of the board will take place across all aspects of its work.
-Most codes recommend annual appraisal in all areas with supported by a more robust process every 2 to 3 years with the recommendation for external, independent support taking place in that second or third year.
+Most codes recommend annual appraisal in all areas, supported by a more robust process every 2 to 3 years with the recommendation for external, independent support taking place in that second or third year.
 The UK Corporate Governance Code states that: “There should be a formal and rigorous annual evaluation of the performance of the board, its committees, the chair and individual directors.
 The chair should consider having a regular externally facilitated board evaluation.”

 It is important also for the board to evaluate its own performance collectively (we also recommend anonymously) so that the effectiveness can be adequately commented on and any concerns brought to the fore.
 Good practice in the area of individual appraisal will include formally recorded objectives that are reviewed periodically and monitored prior to the next appraisal.
 This will help to ensure that the skills of each board member are maximised and that any challenges can be identified, including with behaviour and other things that may impact the stability of board membership and succession planning.